pgpglobal/staging/README.md

 ### Site Footer - Copyright and Privacy Info
 1. Site Footer - what goes in it?
     * Possible options: Licensing, Copyright, and possibly Privacy Policy, if relevant for [EU GDPR](https://eugdpr.org/) compliance.
-2. Contact Form - Captcha
-3. `_config.yml` - the following fields should be filled in or commented out:
+2. `_config.yml` - the following fields should be filled in or commented out:
     * email
     * description (important for SEO)
     * any social media we might link to (currently have twitter and flickr)